capprogram/2017bootcamp-general/python-setup-linux.md

 # Setup python on department linux machines

 We will use a custom Anaconda installation of python as opposed to whatever python is already installed on the linux system.
 This will allow us to add packages and keep a consistent python experience across machines/operating systems.

-Before we get started, you must modify your ~/.mycshrc file after logging into any UNC linux machine (the ~/ indicates this file is in your home directory, and please notice the filename begins with a "."):
+Before we get started, you must modify your ~/.mycshrc file after logging into any UNC linux machine (the ~/ indicates this file is in your home directory, and please notice the filename begins with a "." so you can't see it with "ls", although you can with "ls .*"):

     setenv QT_XKB_CONFIG_ROOT /usr/share/X11/xkb